 Insert a remote cooking thermometer probe into the center of the thick end of the tenderloin.
 (Stick it right into the end, and leave it until just before serving time.)
 Now you can monitor the internal temperature without opening up your grill or smoker.

-Continue smoking the pork tenderloin until it reaches an internal temperature of 125°F. Remove it and let it rest at room temperature for 20 minutes, covered lightly with foil.
+Continue cooking the smoked pork tenderloin until it reaches an internal temperature of 125°F. Remove it and let it rest at room temperature for 20 minutes, covered lightly with foil.